Skip to Content

 Runner's World; Trevor Raab

 Want more tried and tested recommendations from the RW editors?
-Sign up to our new weekly newsletter Kit Bag.
+Sign up to our weekly newsletter Kit Bag.
 Click here to subscribe.

 Carbon plate shoes have runners, from the amateur to the elite, hooked.
 And this speed-focussed technology has been going from strength to strength over the past 12 months, with some rather exciting releases from the likes of Hoka, Saucony, Nike, Adidas and more.